edyer01/DataSciencePoject/README.md

 # Selection of Data
-  All data manipualtion was done in a Juypter notebook (https://github.com/edyer01/DataSciencePoject/blob/main/DS_Final_Videogame_Data.ipynb)
+  All data manipualtion and visualization was done in a Juypter notebook (https://github.com/edyer01/DataSciencePoject/blob/main/DS_Final_Videogame_Data.ipynb)

   The data was taken from a set found on Kaggle (https://www.kaggle.com/datasets/rush4ratio/video-game-sales-with-ratings)